Monday, July 1, 2024

 Sunday, February 11, 2024

 I made a post about this on my blog a while back, that I feel like I should expand upon, that most random chance in O/AD&D does not rely on PC stats or abilities.
-I feel like this is an important thing to write, as this style was very quickly forgotten as early as 1981, when Moldvay’s Basic book put in a paragraph titled “There’s always a chance” where it advised to roll under a character’s stat to determine probability
+I feel like this is an important thing to write, as this style was very quickly forgotten as early as 1981, when Moldvay’s Basic book put in a paragraph titled “There’s always a chance” where it advised players to roll under a character’s stat to determine probability

-This advice is nowhere in AD&D 1e, in fact the opposite is given where the GM is told to grab a handful of dice and just make up a probability that seems fair.
+This advice is nowhere in AD&D 1e, and in fact the opposite is given where the GM is told to grab a handful of dice and just make up a probability that seems fair.

 X-in-6 is standard for all characters, and doesn’t rely on their build